mispy/test-wp-static/wp-content/plugins/admin-starred-posts/readme.txt

 * Initial release

 == Upgrade Notice ==

-= 2.3.0 =
-Bugs Fixed!
-Fixes settings stars when clicking quickly on a slow network.

-= 2.2.0 =
-Bugs Fixed!
-Fixes settings stars when clicking quickly on a slow network.

-= 2.0.0 =
-switching between stars is way faster now!

 = 1.1.0 =
 fixed bug with quick edit and small updates to graphics